Dismissal compensation tool

 What this tool does

 The result is only a guide.
 Tribunals can reduce awards for mitigation, contributory conduct or the chance the dismissal would still have happened.
-They can also adjust some awards where the Acas Code was not followed.
+Treat the time-limit guide as an act-now prompt, not as a safe date to leave until the last minute.

-• Keep dismissal letters, payslips, grievance or appeal documents, and evidence of job-search efforts.
+• Keep the dismissal letter, appeal outcome, meeting notes, payslips and evidence of job-search efforts together.

-• Do not miss the tribunal time limit while you are trying to perfect the figures.
+• Do not miss the tribunal time limit while you are still trying to perfect the figures.

 • Use Acas early conciliation quickly if you may need a claim.